jiaconghu/Model_LEGO/README.md

 ### Others

-* Evaluate the accuracy of the model or task-aware component:
+* Evaluate the Accuracy of the Model or Task-aware Component:

 ```bash
 python engines/test.py \